 - 1 tsp baking powder

-- 8 ounces cream cheese (I like Organic Valley brand.)
+- 8 oz cream cheese I like Organic Valley brand.

 - 1 tsp pure vanilla extract

 Preheat the oven 350F.